awsdocs/amazon-opensearch-service-developer-guide/doc_source/trace-analytics.md

 ## Data Prepper sample configuration<a name="trace-dp"></a>

-To send trace data to an Amazon ES domain, try the following sample configuration files\.
+To send trace data to an OpenSearch Service domain, try the following sample configuration files\.

 **data\-prepper\-config\.yaml**